 Over the last several decades, women have moved into considerable economic power.
-Today, women make up almost half of the labor force (47% as of 2020) and more than half of the students enrolled in postsecondary institutions (57% as of 2019).
-According to the US Bureau of Labor Statistics, nearly one-third of American women in heterosexual, dual-income marriages earns more than her partner.
+Today, women make up almost half of the labor force (Australia: 48% as of 2021, New Zealand: 47% as of 2021) and more than half of the students enrolled in postsecondary institutions in Australia (57% as of 2020).